arthur-e/swc-workshop/sql-intro-ecology/Databases-and-SQL.md

 2. Sorting results according to `ORDER BY`;
 3. Displaying requested columns or expressions.

+## Missing Data

+Real-world data are never complete--there are always holes.
+**Databases represent these holes using a special value called `NULL`.**
+`NULL` is not zero, `NULL` is not False, and `NULL` is not the emptry string; it is a one-of-a-king value that means "nothing here."
+Dealing with `NULL` requires a few special tricks and some careful thinking.

+To start, let's look at the first 10 rows in the `surveys` table.
+**We can use the `LIMIT` keyword to limit our results to the given number of rows.**

+    SELECT *
+      FROM surveys LIMIT 10;

+It appears that the record with `record_id` equal to 7 is missing a `hindfoot_length` or, rather, the hindfoot length is `NULL`.
+`NULL` doesn't behave like other values.
+**How might we try to find other records like this where the `hindfoot_length` column is null?**

+    SELECT * FROM surveys WHERE hindfoot_length = NULL;
+    SELECT * FROM surveys WHERE hindfoot_length != NULL;
+    SELECT 2 = 2;
+    SELECT 2 = 3;
+    SELECT 2 = NULL;
+    SELECT NULL = NULL;

+It turns out, we need a special test for `NULL`.

+    SELECT *
+      FROM surveys
+     WHERE year = 1977 AND hindfoot_length IS NULL;

+    SELECT *
+      FROM surveys
+     WHERE year = 1977 AND hindfoot_length IS NOT NULL;

+`NULL` can make trouble for some of queries.
+Suppose we want to see all the records in 1977 but exclude those of a certain species.

+    SELECT *
+      FROM surveys
+     WHERE year = 1977 AND species_id NOT LIKE 'D%';

+**What we don't get in this query are all those records where `species_id` is `NULL`.**
+To get those records, we need to add another condition.

+    SELECT *
+      FROM surveys
+     WHERE year = 1977 AND (species_id NOT LIKE 'D%' OR species_id IS NULL);

+Similarly, what is wrong with the following query?

+    SELECT * FROM surveys WHERE species_id IN ('OX', NULL);

 ## Aggregation

 **Aggregation allows us to combine results by grouping records based on value and calculating combined values in groups.**